Getting Started¶

 claude mcp add distill -- uv run python -m distill_mcp

-You: "Remember that we chose gRPC over REST for inter-service
+You: "Let's use gRPC instead of REST for inter-service communication

 You: "How do our services communicate?"